c4s4/md2pdf/readme.md

 decorated XHTML file printed with the `-t` option.
 This file is transformed into resulting PDF calling *xsltproc*.

+The option `-i dir` tells in which directory are located images (relative to current directory).

 This will print resulting PDF document on the console.
 To put result into a given file, use the `-o` option.